** Darla Travels is reader-supported.

 The Challenge Hill Climb isn’t easy, but its popularity suggests that accomplishing this climb is worth the difficulty.
 You’ll feel the burn on this short but super steep ascent in Philip S. Miller Park and get the reward of sweeping views at the top.
 Keep reading to find out.

-No Time to Read?
+No Time to Read about Challenge Hill?
 Pin It for Later!

 About the Challenge Hill Incline